mesosphere/dcos-docs-site/pages/1.11/administering-clusters/delete-node/index.md

 1. [SSH to the agent node](/1.11/administering-clusters/sshcluster/) you wish to shut down.

-1. Ente the following commands to stop the node.
+1. Enter the following commands to stop the node.

   -  **Private agent**